 The guide stresses that 'properly processing vehicles will prevent cross-contamination and maximize recovery value.'
 The good news is that around 80% of junk cars can be recycled.
 This is great for the environment.

-Operators must follow a range of state and federal laws when scrapping or junking a car.
+Operators must follow state and federal laws when scrapping or junking a car.
 These regulations cover air pollution, used oil and oil filter management, hazardous waste disposal, battery recycling, wastewater treatment, mercury switch removal, and more.
-These measures are in place to protect the environment and people’s health from the potentially harmful impacts of junking.
+These measures are in place to protect the environment and people's health from the potentially harmful impacts of junking.